balena-io/debugging-masterclass/README.md

 * Ensure that DNS is working (again a `curl` to the API endpoint will show if name resolution is working or not)
 * Ensure that the registry endpoint is not blocked.
-This will exhibit as the Supervisor being unable to instruct balenaEngine to pull an application's service images.
+This will exhibit as the Supervisor being unable to instruct balenaEngine to pull a release's service images.
 A manual attempt at `balena pull <imageDetails>` should allow you to see whether any connection is made, or whether it timeouts/ disconnects.